DIY-able/MqttTinyController/README.md

                                      18: ["Secret_Key_A"]

 # Known MFA security issue
 Because MqttTinyController does NOT validate client ID associated with TOTP secret keys.
 Also, GPIO action in payload is not tied to TOTP in a MQTT message.
 Therefore, it is possible for Client 1 to send MFA for GP18 (higher privileges) and within 30 seconds x 5 (expired passcode) = 2.5 min, Client 2 can turn on the relay by just sending {"GP18", 1} without sending MFA TOTP.
-By design, the TOTP value is stored in a global variable on the microcontroller, it can be considered as a security risk within that 2.5 min.
+In the existing implementation, the TOTP value is stored in a global variable on the microcontroller, it can be considered as a security risk within that 2.5 min.
 The reason it was implemented this way was because the "IoT MQTT Panel" mobile app cannot inject TOTP dynamcially as part of the Payload in the MQTT message, it would NOT be usable from UI prespective if you need to modify the payload for the switch everytime on the app.
 If mobile client supports dynamic TOTP, the MQTT message should look like this in the ideal world:

-       {"GPIO": {"GP16": 1, "GP17": 0}, "MFA": 123456}
+       {"GP16": 1, "GP17": 0, "MFA": 123456, "ClientID": "MobileApp1"}     # Note: This is for discussion, not valid format

-Perhaps, another way is to send MFA with client ID:

-       {"ClientID": "MobileApp1", "MFA": 123456"} before the GPIO action {"ClientID": "MobileApp1", "GPIO": {"GP16": 1, "GP17": 0}}

-But then, the second workaround is under the assumption of 3rd party doesn't know your Client ID.
-If someone get a hold of your MQTT broker account, they can see your Client ID regardless, so this doesn't completely solve the problem.
+Then, microcontroller can validate the MFA value based on the Client's secret key.
 To get a balance between convenience and security and due to limitation of "IoT MQTT Panel" mobile app, we would leave it as it is now.
-The security risk is medium-low.
+The security risk is medium-low for home use.

 # Starting up with weak WIFI or power outage reboot
 When you power up the PicoW without Wi-Fi or without a stable connection, the 'mqtt_as' module quits and shuts down.
 This behavior, as explained by Peter Hinch, is intentional.
 However, in cases of a power outage where both the Wi-Fi router and PicoW lose power simultaneously, upon restoration of power, the PicoW might start up before the Wi-Fi network is fully available, resulting in it being unable to function properly.
 To address this issue, a workaround is to implement a retry loop to attempt to connect to Wi-Fi a specified number of times (determined by the 'wifi_max_wait' parameter in the configuration) before initializing the 'mqtt_as' module.